5 Front-end API

 5.2 Kiss Components

-Although HTML provides what is needed for real applications, it provides those facilities in too low a level to be useful without a lot of custom code.
+Although HTML provides what is needed for real applications, it provides those facilities at too low a level to be useful without a lot of custom code.
 Custom components (tags) allow you to encapsulate that advanced behavior into what is used as and appears as native functionality.

 Kiss provides the ability to create your own custom HTML tags or elements as well as use those provided by Kiss.
 There are two principal user methods that make this work.
 Utils.useComponent is used to load either a Kiss defined component or one you define yourself (there is no difference).
 This loads the JavaScript file that defines the new tag.
 All of the components that come with the Kiss system are under the src/main/frontend/kiss/component directory.
 You can see those files for examples of how custom tags are defined.